davidpiegza/data_encryptor/README.md

 # DataEncryptor

 DataEncryptor is a simple wrapper for OpenSSL::Cipher to encrypt and decrypt objects.
-It uses `JSON` to serialize objects which limits encryption for basic objects.
+It uses `JSON` to serialize objects which limits encryption for basic types like String, Integer, Array, Hash and so on.
 This gem uses the stdlib only.

 ## Installation